Layr-Labs/eigenlayer-contracts/docs/multichain/source/CrossChainRegistry.md

 ) external view returns (bytes memory);
 ```

-3. `getSupportedChains`: Gets all chains that can be transported to
+3. `getSupportedChains`: Gets all chains that can be transported to by the multichain protocol

 ```solidity
 /**